YubicoLabs/passkey-workshop/docs/docs/relying-party/reg-flow.md

 - Characteristics of the user
 - Rules for generating the passkey

-`userName`, and `displayName` are used to declare the user that we are creating a passkey for.
-Our implementation separates these into two separate properties as the display name is what the user might see in your app, and the username may be some sort of unique identifier such as an email address.
+`userName`, and `displayName` are used to declare the user creating the passkey.
+Our implementation separates these into two properties as the display name is what the user might see in your app, and the username may be some sort of unique identifier such as an email address.

 The other properties will instruct your client, specifically your ecosystem (platform + browser) on how to generate the credential.
 These properties are defined in various sections in the WebAuthn specification, which will be noted below.